rmera/gomd/README.md

 ### Tasks

-goMD can perform several tasks, and it is build so the implementation of new tasks is rather simple.
-The task name is *not* cap-sensitive.
+goMD can perform several tasks, and it was designed so that the implementation of new tasks is rather simple.
+The task name is *not* case-sensitive.
 The current tasks and their flags are:

 * Ramachandran: